The Best Evening Activities in Rotorua

-There are many awesome things about Rotorua and one of them is that there are so many things to do in Rotorua at night!
-Rotorua is not a city to experience throughout the day.
-With Maori evening shows, twilight hot pools and mud baths, and even ziplining tours through the forest, there is no way you can get bored in Rotorua at night.
+There are many awesome things about Rotorua and just one of them is that there are so many things to do in Rotorua at night!
+Rotorua is not only a city to experience throughout the day (where you can spend your time doing the 25 Best Things to Do in Rotorua) but features an array of Maori evening shows, twilight hot pools, and even ziplining tours after dark.
+In short, there is no way you can get bored in Rotorua at night.

 1. See a Maori Evening Show

 Rotorua is the hub for Maori experiences in New Zealand.
-Some of the best cultural shows and meals just happen to occur at night!
-Tamaki Maori Village, Mitai Maori Village and Te Puia all offer evening shows with captivating performances of traditional Maori song and dance, including The Haka.
-You’ll also be treated to a Hangi – food slow-cooked in an underground oven.
+Some of the best cultural shows and traditional feasts happen to occur at night!
+Tamaki Maori Village (more info on Viator, Tripadvisor and Klook), Mitai Maori Village (on Viator and Tripadvisor) and Te Puia (on Klook, KKday, Viator and Tripadvisor) all offer evening shows with captivating performances of traditional Maori song and dance, including the haka.
+You’ll also be treated to a hangi – food slow-cooked in an underground oven.

 2. Unwind in Some Hot Pools